 Build the LLVMgold plugin.
-If building with autotools, run configure with --with-binutils-include=/path/to/binutils/include and run make.
-If building with CMake, run cmake with -DLLVM_BINUTILS_INCDIR=/path/to/binutils/include.
+Run CMake with -DLLVM_BINUTILS_INCDIR=/path/to/binutils/include.
 The correct include path will contain the file plugin-api.h.

 The linker takes a -plugin option that points to the path of the plugin .so file.
 To find out what link command gcc would run in a given situation, run gcc -v [...] and look for the line where it runs collect2.
 Replace that with ld-new -plugin /path/to/LLVMgold.so to test it out.
 Once you’re ready to switch to using gold, backup your existing /usr/bin/ld then replace it with ld-new.

 You should produce bitcode files from clang with the option -flto.
 This flag will also cause clang to look for the gold plugin in the lib directory under its prefix and pass the -plugin option to ld.
 It will not look for an alternate linker, which is why you need gold to be the installed system linker in your path.

 ar and nm also accept the -plugin option and it’s possible to to install LLVMgold.so to /usr/lib/bfd-plugins for a seamless setup.
 If you built your own gold, be sure to install the ar and nm-new you built to /usr/bin.